 Today I’m sharing everything I know about transferware.
-I have inherited a love for transferware from my mom.
-She is still finding a piece here she can’t live without.
+I have inherited a love of transferware from my mom.
+She is still finding new pieces to add to her transferware collection.
 I don’t actually have any of my own, but she lets me borrow hers all the time.

-A brief overview of the history of transferware.
+How about a brief overview of the history of transferware.
 Transferware first started appearing on the market in the late 1800s and exploded in popularity in the 1820s and 1830s.
-It is a decorative technique that was developed as an alternative to hand-painting dishes, making it more accessible.
-The manufacturing technique used copper plates which were used like patterns to transfer the design to thin sheets of paper.
-These sheets were applied to pottery and kiln-dried starting in the mid-1700s.
+It is a decorative technique that was developed as an alternative to the costly process of hand-painting dishes, making it more accessible.
+The manufacturing technique used an engraved copper plate as a master pattern to transfer the design to sheets of thin paper.
+These sheets were applied to a piece of pottery and kiln-dried.

 I used to feel like it was granny china.
 But I’ve grown to love how versatile it is.
 I guess we all become our mothers eventually.
 I feel like there are so many ways to use it on the table and for display.

 I like that it doesn’t have to match and there are many different colors of transferware.
-The most common colors are blue (probably the most widely recognized), red, brown, purple, pink, green and some that have multiple colors.
+The most common colors are blue (probably the most widely recognized), red, brown, purple, pink, and green, and some have multiple colors.
 You can collect just one or multiple colors.
 Transferware patterns generally show a “scene” with intricate patterns.
-It is not just a pattern on the dish.
+It is not just a pattern on the di

 Best Places to Find Transferware

-The prices on transferware are all over the map.
+The price range for transferware is all over the map.
 The very best place to find it at a bargain price is at a garage sale or a flea market.
 You can search your area for the best flea markets, every state has them.
 You can also find older pieces at some antique shops, but you will probably pay more.

 The best places to look for Transferware from the comfort of your own home are:

 It’s easier to find what you are looking for if you make your search as NARROW as possible.
-For example, search “brown transferware salad plate”.
-When you do this you’ll get authentic pieces along with modern day copies.
+For example, search “brown transferware serving dish”.
+When you do this you’ll get authentic pieces along with modern-day copies.
 If you don’t care if it’s authentic there are some lovely look-a-likes.

-How Do I Know if My Transferware is Antique?
+How Do I Know if Have Antique Transferware?

 There are certain things to look for on the bottom of the transferware dishes when you buy them.
-They are maker marks, which are like stamps to show who made them and sometimes the pattern name.
+This is called a maker’s mark which is like stamps to show who made them and sometimes the pattern name.
 Here’s an example.

 Is Transferware Still Made?